sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 ### Build image for your own script

+Often containers are built for a specific purpose.
+For example, you can use a container to ship all dependencies together with your developed set of scripts/programs.
+For that you will need to add your scripts to the container.
+However, in order to make your container more easy to use, there are several other steps that can come in useful.

 You can copy your own script into a container with `COPY`.
 You can find a simple python script called `daterange.py` [here](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/docker/exercise_own_script/daterange.py).

 Here we have downloaded the script and added it to the same directory as we have the `Dockerfile`.
 In the `Dockerfile` we give the instruction to copy `daterange.py` to `/opt` inside the container: